encodis/mokuwiki/README.md

 *   The YAML metadata can also have an "alias" field which can be used to link to that page instead of the title.
 This can be useful if the actual title that is to be displayed (the "formal" title, if you will) is long but has a common shorter form.
 Aliases must be unique and not the same as any title.
 *  Tags can be specified in the YAML.
 Tags can be referenced in a page using the following syntax: `{{tag1}}`.
 This will produce a list of page links that have the "tag1" tag.
+*  Include one file in another using the following markup: `<<include_me.md>>`.
+Any YAML data blocks will be removed from the included file.
+This pattern actually supported globbing, so you can do `<<include_X*Y.dat>>` and so on.
+Blank lines will be inserted between each file.

 As an example, here is a typical input file: